The Most Searched For Royal Hairstyles

 Kate Middleton

-Next, blow it out using a round bristle brush to curl the cuticles and finish by setting sections of the hair into velcro rollers until cool.
-Next, carefully remove the rollers, brush out the hairline using a round brush, dry the rest of the hair on a low heat and run your fingers through it.
-The future Queen also saw a surge of searches for her hair in May last year during a royal tour of Scotland.
-The week-long tour gave fans plenty of hair inspiration, but her half-updo stole the show on the final day.
-Her brunette locks were pulled back into a twisted plait with her signature curls trailing down her back – perfect for formal functions.
+The future Queen also saw a surge of searches for her hair in May 2022 during a royal tour of Scotland.
+The week-long tour gave fans plenty of hair inspiration, but her half-updo stole the show on the final day with her brunette locks pulled back into a twisted plait and her signature curls trailing down her back.

 Meghan Markle